-This poster and brochure contains information from and about the New Zealand General Social Survey: 2012.
+This poster and brochure contain information from and about the New Zealand General Social Survey: 2014.

 Download the PDF files from 'Available files' above.
 Print the poster in A3 and the brochure in A4.
 If you have problems viewing the files, see Opening files and PDFs.

-Topics in the NZ General Social Survey include
+Topics in the 2014 NZ General Social Survey

 - Life satisfaction